Patients

 - Encourage patients to keep medications and all medical information online and have a backup pharmacy.

-- Remember that antidepressants, anti-psychotics, and CNS stimulants can decrease thermoregulation.
+- Remember that common medications including antidepressants, anti-psychotics, and CNS stimulants can decrease thermoregulation.
 Remind patients on these medications to hydrate and take precautions during hot weather.

 - Download our patient handout below: